abtinmU/Morpho-Syntax/README.md

 # Morpho-Syntax

 ## **Overview**
 This project implements a Combinatory Categorial Grammar (CCG) parser with an optimized lexicon and finite-state morphology.
 It handles complex syntactic structures, morphological alternations, and case marking while improving parsing efficiency using starred slash modalities to eliminate spurious parses.

+For sample outputs of how the parsing process works for English sentences, check [this](https://github.com/abtinmU/Morpho-Syntax/blob/main/Morpho-Syntax/English/Morpho-Syntax.out) file.

 ## **Features**
 - **Lexicon Optimization**: Efficient representation of English/Turkish morphology and syntax.